People often ask me what the best OBS settings are for recording videos. I guess that is what you’re here for too. So let’s get straight into this.

 Set the downscale filter to 32 samples

 YouTube can handle 60 FPS, but leaving OBS recording settings at 30 FPS is okay too.
-To save your settings in the video screen click apply.
+Click Apply to save your settings on the video screen.

 Advanced Setting for OBS